angelabeesley74/about-me-chat/kb.md

 IET member.

 # Hobbies
-Aerial Sports & Fitness – I have trained in aerial hoop and pole for the past 10 years and I intend to work towards an instructor qualification.
+Aerial Sports & Fitness – I have trained in 'Aerial Hoop' and 'Pole Fitness' for the past 10 years and I intend to work towards an instructor qualification.
 I also enjoy endurance running, regularly completing 10K and half-marathon events, and previously completed a full marathon in 2015.

 ## Skills